 The center publicizes opportunities ranging from introductory service experiences to immersive summer internship programs, community-based learning courses, and leadership experiences.
 If you have a direct service opportunity, project, or ongoing internship opportunity, please submit a description on our opportunities form.
 Our tips for completing a description (PDF) show how to describe a position that is attractive to students and you can read examples of types of work students are able to do.

 The Community Collaborative is a group of nonprofit professionals, community leaders, and engaged citizens who work together to impact sustainable change around pressing issues faced by Lake Norman area residents.
 The collaborative meets once in the summer to discuss areas needs and plan collaborative strategies.
 They meet again in January at the Community Innovation Institute (see below).
 Project teams that emerge from the meetings may meet more regularly.
 To learn more about the collaborative and how you can be involved, contact Stacey Riemer at firstname.lastname@example.org.

 The center hosts an annual Community Involvement Fair where students, faculty, and staff explore the range of opportunities in our area and become familiar with the resources in our community related to social change issues.
 This event will be marketed to a wide audience on campus.
 We hope you will come to the fair to share the range of roles and projects you have available.
 This year's fair will be held on Tuesday, Aug.
 28, from 11 a.m.-12:30 p.m. in the Atrium of the Knobloch Campus Center.
-Following the fair, from 1-2 p.m., there will be a one-hour workshop for community partners with lunch provided.
-More details, including a link to register, to come.
+To register for the fair or the workshop, please complete this webform by Aug.
+22.

 The center regularly hosts speakers and workshops intended to build the capacity of our community, provide networking opportunities, and collaboratively engage in community change efforts.
-More details will follow about this year's events.
+We regularly update our workshop schedule.
+Be sure to save the following date: